Streak Retinoscope

 - Quick and fast measurement

-The retinoscope, also named skiascope, uses its lighting system to illuminate the inside of the eyeball.
-The retinoscope is mainly used to measure the refractive state of the eye.
+A streak retinoscope, also named skiascope, uses its lighting system to illuminate the inside of the eyeball.
+The streak retinoscope is mainly used to measure the refractive state of the eye.
 Observing the reflection of light in the eye determines whether the eye is nearsighted, farsighted, or astigmatism and the specific degree, providing a basis for optometry and glasses fitting.

 - Retinoscopy is a highly reliable optometry method that can objectively detect the refractive state of the subject’s eyes and obtain accurate refractive error results without relying on the subject’s subjective description.